 The presence in person or by proxy of the majority of the outstanding shares entitled to vote will constitute a quorum at the Annual Meeting.
 Abstentions and broker non-votes will be counted for purposes of determining a quorum, but will not be counted as votes cast.
 A broker non-vote occurs when a bank, broker or other nominee holding shares for a beneficial owner has not received voting instructions from the beneficial owner on a particular matter and the bank, broker or nominee cannot vote the shares on such matter because the matter is not considered routine under NYSE rules.
 With respect to Proposal I, directors are to be elected by a plurality of the votes cast by shareowners present, in person or by proxy, at the meeting.
-Under Pennsylvania law and Kennametal's Amended and Restated Articles of Incorporation and By-Laws, the approval of Proposal II, the amendment to Kennametal's Amended and Restated Articles of Incorporation to increase the authorized shares of Capital Stock, and Proposal III, the ratification of the selection of the independent registered public accounting firm, requires the affirmative vote of at least a majority of the votes cast by shareowners present, in person or by proxy, at the meeting.
+Under Pennsylvania law and Kennametal's Amended and Restated Articles of Incorporation to increase the authorized shares of Capital Stock, and Proposal III, the ratification of the selection of the independent registered public accounting firm, requires the affirmative vote of at least a majority of the votes cast by shareowners present, in person or by proxy, at the meeting.
 Abstention and broker non-votes will have no effect in determining the outcome of any of these matters.

 The address of the principal executive offices of Kennametal Inc. is 1600 Technology Way, Latrobe, Pennsylvania 15650-0231.
-This Proxy Statement was first mailed to shareowners on or about [September 22], 2006.
+This Proxy Statement was first mailed to shareowners on or about September 25, 2006.